🌐 Cliquez ici pour la version française

 - Strong personal liability protection

-2. Select Your State for Registration: Choosing Your Business Home
+How to Select Your State for Registration: Strategic Positioning

-Picking a state to register your business is like choosing a neighborhood for your new home.
+Picking a state to register your U.S. business is like choosing a neighborhood for your new home.
 Each state offers its own blend of benefits and considerations.
-While you can set up shop in any U.S. state, some are particularly welcoming to foreign business owners.
-Let’s explore the top contenders:
+While you can set up shop in any U.S. state, some are particularly welcoming to Canadian business owners.
+Before making this decision, consider conducting thorough market research to understand where your target customers are located.

 Delaware: The Business Darling